Artofnew/Ms-Excel/README.md

-Creat Dashboard with microsoft Excel top multiple using chart coloumn,Pie,BAr,Combo Chart With Slicer And Provide the insights of sales
+Create Dashboard with microsoft Excel multiple using charts (coloumn,Pie,Bar,Combo) With Slicer And Provide the insights of sales